How Cats Can Teach You to Write Better Emails

 The result:

-By implementing this tactic, I managed to grow the average email metrics:
+In my case, by implementing this tactic and using cats as a source of sales email ideas, I managed to grow the average email metrics: